-5. General Discussion
+4. General Discussion

 EvoFIT allows a witness to produce a likeness by the selection and breeding of complete faces.
 While the general approach is more appealing than selecting individual facial features, overall performance is by no means ideal.
 In this paper, we explored whether tailoring a face model to more closely match a witness's description of a target might help to produce a better quality composite.
 In the first experiment, a fixed face model containing 72 faces for a given age, a 'standard' face model, was compared with a tailored model.
-The tailored model was found to be better.
+The tailored model was better.
 In the second experiment, different sized tailored models were evaluated.
-An intermediate sized model built from 50 faces produced better quality composites than ones built from 30 or 70 faces.
-In the third experiment, we demonstrated that a tailored model containing 50 faces is generally better than a standard one in a mock witness paradigm.
+An intermediate sized model built from 50 faces produced the better quality composites than ones built from 30 or 70 faces.

-The results from all three experiments indicate value in tailoring a face model to match a target.
-The evolving process includes a GA that searches face space iteratively, identifying a sub-space likely to contain the target face.
+The results from Experiments 1 and 2 clearly indicate value in tailoring a face model to match a target.
+The evolving process includes a Genetic Algorithm (GA) that searches face space iteratively, identifying a sub-space likely to contain the target face.
 Witnesses select faces that are bred together to produce another set of solutions.
 If a model is not constrained, it will tend to generate examples with potentially irrelevant features and so produce less accurate solutions: If a target has a thin appearance, for example, then generating wide faces is ineffectual.
 As Figure 2 illustrates, building a model from thin faces will preclude wide faces from being generated.
 The other advantage of this approach concerns the nature of the average face.
 While the initial faces have random characteristics, they are solutions that radiate from the model's average.
 With a tailored model, the average should be closer to the desired region of face shape and therefore the initial solutions should similarly be closer.

-We have previously evaluated a face model built on the basis of a very detailed description, but this did not appear to work very well [unpublished data].
-This is perhaps due to a limitation in the number of reference faces available - i.e. 200.
+We have previously evaluated a face model built on the basis of a very detailed description, but this did not appear to work very well.
+This is perhaps due to a limitation on the number of reference faces available - i.e. 200.
 Our original approach may have worked better given a larger set of references and thus more candidates from which to select.
-This is difficult to achieve currently given the appreciable time necessary to locate features in each face and to classify them.
+This is difficult to achieve currently given the appreciable time necessary to locate features in each face and classify them.
 Using a few distinctive features appears to overcome this limitation.

 One surprising result was that our smallest tailored model did not perform the best, despite the likelihood of it containing the most accurate set of reference faces (the best ranked faces).
 PCA is a statistical technique that, when applied to face stimuli, captures variations in facial shape and texture.
 However, to be effective, the model must generalise well to faces that match the description.
-One possibility then, is that the model of 30 faces was too small to effectively generate a sufficient number of faces for that description; a larger model may generalise better.
-An alternative explanation is that people's descriptions of faces are not consistent: one person's idea of 'a thin face' may be different to another's.
+One possibility then is that the model of 30 faces was too small to effectively generate a sufficient number of faces for that description: a larger model may generalise better.
+An alternative explanation is that people's descriptions of faces are not consistent: One person's idea of 'thin' may be different to another's.
 A somewhat more general model, like that built with 50 faces, might give a more consistent match on average.